bbottema/webpack-typescript/README.md

 ## Caveat

 The regular expression to add require statements is very rudimentary (crude).
-The current version only works for the demo project where statements are `import sSomething = require('module');`:
+The current version only works for the demo project where statements are `import something = require('module');`:

 ```
 return line.replace(/^(import.*(require\\(.*?\\)))/g, '$2;$1');